harvester/docs/docs/logging/harvester-logging.md

 The size of logging data is related to the cluster scale, workload and other factors. `Harvester` does not use persistent storage to store log data inside the cluster.
 Users need to set up a log server to receive logs accordingly.
 :::

-_Available as of v1.2.0_

 The logging feature is now implemented with an addon and is disabled by default in new installations.

-Users can enable/disable the `rancher-logging` [addon](../advanced/addons.md) from the Harvester WebUI after installation.
+Users can enable/disable the `rancher-logging` [addon](../advanced/addons.md) from the Harvester UI after installation.

 Users can also enable/disable the `rancher-logging` addon in their Harvester installation by customizing the [harvester-configuration](../install/harvester-configuration.md#installaddons) file.

-For Harvester clusters upgraded from v1.1.*, the logging feature is converted to an addon automatically and kept enabled as before.
+For Harvester clusters upgraded from version v1.1.x, the logging feature is converted to an addon automatically and kept enabled as before.

 ## High-level Architecture